Skip to content

 • Anchovies – Finely minced anchovy fillets melt into the hot oil, giving the sauce a deep, umami flavor.
 They may seem small, but a little goes a long way!
 If you don’t have anchovies, use anchovy paste or fish sauce.

-• Garlic — Thinly sliced fresh garlic cloves add a savory flavor.
-In a pinch, you can substitute 1/2 teaspoon of garlic paste per clove, but fresh garlic is a core ingredient in Roman cuisine.
+• Garlic – Thinly sliced fresh garlic cloves add a savory flavor.
+You can substitute 1/2 teaspoon of garlic paste per clove, but fresh garlic is a core ingredient in Roman cuisine.

 • Herbs – You need a sprig of rosemary and flat-leaf Italian parsley.
 Basil can substitute for parsley if you don’t have it.